ravisraval/BlingRunner/ReadMe.md

 ## Background

 [BlingRunner](https://github.com/ravisraval/BlingRunner) is a javascript browser game.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+Players control a car and must move the car over successive "blings": randomly generated objects on a scrolling board.

 ## Key Features, MVP
 ***